Paris Jackson Celebrates Mom’s Chemo Success, ‘Surprised’ But Happy That Plans For Offensive Michael Jackson TV Episode Have Been Trashed

 “My bad*ss mom, kickin butt n takin names.
 Ain’t she f**kin fabulous,” Jackson captioned the photo that showed Rowe holding a sign that read, “Chemo Done!”

-People magazine reported that Paris Jackson and her mother reconciled their relationship in April, 2013, and Jackson has been by her mother’s side during her battle with cancer.
-Rowe told Entertainment Tonight that she’s thrilled to have her daughter by her side
+People magazine reported that Paris Jackson and her mother reconciled their relationship in April 2013, and Jackson has been by her mother’s side during her battle with cancer.
+Rowe told Entertainment Tonight that she’s thrilled to have her daughter by her side.

 “[Paris] is my rock, she’s amazing.
 She’s been with me the whole time.
 She was there.
 First phone call, [it] took her 30 seconds [to reach out] when she found out.”